TRT Çocuk

-TRT Çocuk is a Turkish Free-to-air tv channel part of the Turkish Radio and Television Corporation, which can also be received in Azerbaijan.
+TRT Çocuk is a Turkish free-to-air television channel part of the Turkish Radio and Television Corporation, which can also be received in Azerbaijan.
 It broadcasts a wide range of programming for children such as cartoons, drama and entertainment 24 hours a day.
-Previously, the channel broadcast until 21:00 TRT (Turkish Time), and broadcast TRT Okul until 06:30 from 2011 to 2017.
+From 2011 to 2017, the channel broadcast until 21:00 TRT (Turkish Time), and broadcast TRT Okul until 06:30 TRT (Turkish Time) afterwards.